Supply Chain Management

 I have come to understand that the biggest challenge to success in China is adjusting to what we call the China Experience Gap.
 Whether a company is selling, producing or sourcing in China, understanding the China Experience Gap is the first and most important challenge to success.
 If a company doesn’t adjust for it, the risk is underperformance or even failure.
 The good news is that navigating the China Experience Gap is not difficult once its unique effects on your business model are understood.

-It is easy to travel around China and marvel at the mega-cities such as Shanghai, Guangzhou, and Shenzhen.
-It is difficult to remember that just over twenty years ago, almost none of the physical sophistication existed anywhere in China.
-In 1993, Pudong Shanghai, was farmland and not the dense industrial concentration it is today.
-There were almost no “interstate-quality” highways in Shanghai and the airport was a small dingy place with more obsolete Russian planes flying than Western aircraft.
+It is easy to travel China and marvel at the mega-cities such as Shanghai, Guangzhou, and Shenzhen.
+It is difficult to remember that not much longer that twenty years ago, almost none of the physical sophistication existed anywhere in China.
+In 1993, Pudong Shanghai was farmland and not the dense industrial concentration it is today.
+There were almost no “interstate-quality” highways in Shanghai and the airport was a small dingy place with more obsolete Russian planes flying than Western aircrafts.

 With all the advanced infrastructure in China today, it is tempting to believe that China is now a modern country.
 That misperception is the cause of countless problems encountered by Western companies in China.